-1) Press the F1 key to select DIODE and a diode symbol appears at the top of the screen. .
+1) Press the diode key and a diode symbol appears at the top of the screen. .

 2) Insert the black lead into the COM banana jack input and the red lead into the V/O/C banana jack input.

 3) Connect the red and black leads to the diode and the voltage value of the diode is displayed on the screen in volt.